What is snot?

 Why does snot stuff up my nose so I can’t breathe?

 Often it’s not the snot that’s making you stuffy.
 It’s actually the inside of your nose that’s become swollen.
 It’s known as congestion, and people often take decongestants to reduce the swelling.
-The trouble is, they can dry you out, and less or thicker mucus might stuck in the back of your throat (known as a post-nasal drip) – and will contribute towards a sore throat and cough.
+The trouble is, they can dry you out, and less or thicker mucus might stick in the back of your throat (known as a post-nasal drip) – and will contribute towards a sore throat and cough.

 What colour is snot/mucus?